dcdpr/did-btcr2/chapters/CRUD-Operations.md

 ##### Overview {.unnumbered .unlisted}

-Generate a secp256k1 key pair and represent the public key as bytes following the encoding defined in the Standards for Efficient Cryptography (SEC encoding).
-Return the bytes as the genesis bytes.

 Given a secp256k1 public key, encode this public key as bytes following the encoding defined in the Standards for Efficient Cryptography (SEC encoding).
 Return the bytes as the genesis bytes.

 Call the [did:btc1 Identifier Encoding] algorithm, with id type=“key”, version=1, the desired network, and the genesis bytes (the public key, as a compressed SEC encoded secp256k1 public key).
 The identifier returned is the did:btc1 identifier.